 After your surgery, you can expect to:

-- Have a dressing (bandage) over the surgery site
+- Have a bandage over the surgery site.

-- Feel some pain, numbness and a pinching sensation in your underarm area
+- Feel some pain, numbness and a pinching feeling in your underarm area.

-- Receive instructions on how to care for yourself at home, including taking care of your incision and drains, recognizing signs of infection, and understanding activity restrictions
+- Receive instructions on how to care for yourself at home.
+Instructions include taking care of your incision and drains, knowing signs of infection, and understanding activity restrictions.

-- Talk with your health care team about when to resume wearing a bra or wearing a breast prosthesis
+- Talk with your healthcare team about when to wear a bra or wear a breast prosthesis.

-- Be given prescriptions for pain medication and possibly an antibiotic
+- Be given prescriptions for pain medicine and possibly an antibiotic.

-If you need more treatment, your doctor may refer you to:
+If you need more treatment, you may be referred to:

-- A radiation oncologist to discuss radiation treatments, which may be recommended if you had a large tumor, many lymph nodes that tested positive for cancer, cancer that had spread into the skin or nipple, or cancer remaining after the mastectomy
+- A radiation oncologist to discuss radiation treatments.
+Radiation may be recommended for large cancers or for lymph nodes that test positive for cancer.
+Radiation also may be recommended for cancer that spreads into the skin, nipple or muscle, or for cancer that remains after the mastectomy.

-- A medical oncologist to discuss other forms of treatment after the operation, such as hormone therapy if your cancer is sensitive to hormones or chemotherapy or both
+- A medical oncologist to discuss other forms of treatment after the operation.
+These may include hormone therapy if your cancer is sensitive to hormones or chemotherapy or both.

 The Mayo Clinic experience and patient stories